Our Lady of the Angels School (Illinois): The first school building: history prior to the 1958 fire

 In 1903, a two-story parish school was built, with four classrooms on the first floor and a chapel and convent on the second.
 The school opened in September 1904, and in 1905, the second-floor chapel and convent was converted into two classrooms for the seventh and eighth grades.
 In 1910, a second two-story building was built north of the original structure, at 909 North Avers Avenue; this brick and timber-joist structure with a wooden interior was in the "Old English" architectural style, with a basement a half-story above the street, a church on the first floor and 12 classrooms on the first and second floors.
 From 1939, a large new church seating more than 1100 parishioners was built together with a three-story brick rectory.
 When the new buildings were completed in April 1941, the church on the first floor of the 1910 building was converted into classrooms and a new chapel was built in its basement.
 In 1953, a two-story annex was built, connecting the 1910 building, which became the north wing of the school, with the older 1903 building, which became the south wing.

+As the Baby Boom post-World War II occurred, the school became overcrowded, with enrollment at around 1,500 in the 1950s; classroom sizes went up to 60.

+Students were required to wear school uniforms, with female students wearing blouses colored white and jumpers (called "pinafore dresses" outside of the United States), and male students wearing neckties with dress clothing.

+Mary St. Florence Casey (died 1965 at age 71) served as principal from 1952 to 1959, including during the fire.
+Medical reasons prompted her to leave her position.
+In the 1958-1959 school year, the initial enrollment was 1,635, with about 1,200 of them attending classes in the Avers Street Building.
+On the morning of December 1, 1958, the school had 20 BVM nuns and nine female lay teachers; no teachers were male.

 Our Lady of the Angels School fire

-A fire in the north wing of the school occurred on December 1, 1958.
-It killed 92 students and 3 nuns and injured numerous others.
-The entire building was demolished in 1959, and a new school opened on the same site in 1960.
+On December 1, 1958, a fire in the north wing of the school killed 92 students and 3 nuns and injured numerous others.
+The remains of the north wing, together with the surviving sections of the school building, were demolished in 1959.